 Package design

 Our package consists of three simple functions: cleandata(), cgmvariables(), and cgmreport().
 The data cleaning function iterates through a directory of CGM data exports and produces new files that then serve as input to the CGM variable calculator and the CGM report generator.
 The initial directory can contain files from different sources, as the function identifies the relevant timestamp and glucose values for each file format.
 By default, the cleaning function will fill in gaps in glucose data less than 20 minutes long using linear interpolation.
 It will also remove 24-hour periods containing gaps larger than 20 minutes, so that there will be an equal number of daytime and nighttime values, important for calculating some variables, such as AUC.
 The user can specify a different maximum gap to fill by interpolation and can also choose whether to remove days with larger gaps.
+For example,

+cleandata(“path/to/inputdirectory”, “path/to/outputdirectory”)

+will clean the data using the default settings, while

+cleandata(“path/to/inputdirectory”,

+“path/to/outputdirectory”,

+removegaps = FALSE, gapfill = TRUE, maximumgap = 30)

+will fill in gaps shorter than 30 minutes but will not remove the 24-hour chunks containing larger gaps.
 Ideally, the CGM data should be exported and then cleaned using this package, and not manually edited.
 However, if a file does require manual data editing, these functions will work on the three-column format detailed in the package documentation.
+Examples of data pre- and post-cleaning are available on figshare (https://figshare.com/projects/cgmanalysis_An_R_package_for_descriptive_analysis_of_continuous_glucose_monitor_data/64973) and in the package’s “extdata” directory.

 Once the data have been cleaned, the CGM variables described in Table 1 are calculated using the cgmvariables() function.
 By default, blood glucose must be above a threshold for at least 35 minutes or below a threshold for at least 10 minutes to count as an excursion, but these parameters can be changed by the user if necessary.
 Likewise, daytime (e.g. for daytime vs. nighttime AUC or maximum glucose) is defined as 6:00 to 22:00 by default, but these can be set depending on user needs.
-MAGE is calculated using Baghurst’s algorithm [9][10], which we have coded in R. By default, the function includes blood glucose excursions greater than 1 SD from the mean in calculation of MAGE, but there are options for 1.5 SD and 2 SD as well.
+MAGE is calculated using Baghurst’s algorithm [9], which we have coded in R. By default, the function includes blood glucose excursions greater than 1 SD from the mean in calculation of MAGE, but there are options for 1.5 SD and 2 SD as well.
+For example,

+cgmvariables(“path/to/inputdirectory”,

+“path/to/outputdirectory”)

+will produce summary measures using the default settings above, while

+cgmvariables(“path/to/inputdirectory”, “path/to/outputdirectory”,

+daystart = 8, dayend = 23, magedef = “2sd”)

+will produce summary measures using 2 SD as the threshold for MAGE excursions, and daytime defined as 8:00 to 23:00.

-Our code was originally written to produce data tables for upload to a Research Electronic Data Capture (REDCap) database [10][11], which influenced the selection of variable names in the final output.
+Our code was originally written to produce data tables for upload to a Research Electronic Data Capture (REDCap) database [10], which influenced the selection of variable names in the final output.
 These names can be changed in the code itself or by simply editing the function’s output.
 These variables are stored in separate columns of a new data frame (the function’s output), with each record identified by the patient ID.